DyzLecticus/Zeesoft/V3.0/ZDK/README.md

  * [Application message handling](#nlzeesoftzdktestimpltestmessenger).

 **Release downloads**
-Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZDK/releases/zdk-0.9.10.zip) to download the latest ZDK release (version 0.9.10).
+Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZDK/releases/zdk-0.9.11.zip) to download the latest ZDK release (version 0.9.11).
-All ZDK releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK/releases).
+All ZDK releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZDK/releases/).
-ZDK releases contain the ZDK jar file (includes source code and build scripts), this README file, and a separate zip file containing the generated java documentation.
+*All jar files in the release include source code and build scripts.*

 **Self documenting and self testing**
-The tests used to develop the ZDK are also used to generate this README file.
+The tests used to develop this libary are also used to generate this README file.
 Run the [ZDK](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZDK/src/nl/zeesoft/zdk/test/impl/ZDK.java) class as a java application to print this documentation to the standard out.
 Click [here](#test-results) to scroll down to the test result summary.

 nl.zeesoft.zdk.test.impl.TestEncoderDecoder
 -------------------------------------------